 I was completely, utterly obsessed with anything hair and makeup and nails from about age 5.
 It actually was a bit creepy now that I look back on it.
 Around high school, I pretty much knew that all I wanted to do when I grew up was find a way to combine beauty and media and make a living off of them.
 I didn’t even know what that type of career looked like.
 But, I never aspired for anything else.
 Well, maybe being on Broadway.

 But, beauty first.
 Beauty for brown girls, more specifically.
 My mom didn’t get it.
 She wanted me to be something a bit more feasible and practical.
 I understood this, though.
 Our parents worked hard for us, so that essentially we can have what they may have not.
 A career doing something in beauty to a woman who has been a nurse for 20 plus years probably just seemed ridiculous.
 But when you have a dream that is matched with your purpose and true curiosity, it’s hard to shake that feeling that if you don’t at least try to accomplish your goals, you’ll regret it forever.
 I wanted nothing more than for my mommy to understand this.
+I was telling my mommy what was best for her skin either way while learning which Estee Lauder makeup products are best for mature skin.

 She shielded me from going to college in NYC (the Mecca of beauty and fashion) and California (the perfect place for TV), and tried her hardest to instill “back up plans” in my head to my communications degree with talks of real estate licenses and even business management minors while studying at Temple.
 I thought I had proved to her how serious I was when I got my own radio show on campus, Fabulously Focused.
 I thought I proved even more of that seriousness when I started the Fabulously Focused blog.
 I had writers for God’s sake.